-Sour Cream has a taste that is mildly acidic or sour.
+Sour cream has a taste that is mildly acidic or sour.
 It has been used for a long, long time in Eastern European cooking, and features as well in many German and Russian recipes.
-The popularity has made its way to America via immigration, even though the Sour Cream is now dolloped on refried beans instead of borscht.
+The popularity has made its way to America via immigration, even though the sour cream is now dolloped on refried beans instead of borscht.
 And now, it is catching on in Britain.

 Traditionally, it was made by letting unpasteurized cream sour naturally from the bacteria in it.
 The lactic acid produced by the bacteria eating the milk protein would thicken the cream and make it tangy.
 This can’t work anymore because pasteurization will have killed off the bacteria.

 Today, producers start with a pasteurized cream of 18% butterfat that has been homogenised to make it thicker (see Extra Thick Single Cream.)
 A starter culture of bacteria which make the lactic acid is added.
 (This process is very similar to Crème Fraîche, except Crème Fraîche starts with cream with almost double the butterfat content.)
-The now-Sour Cream is then re-pasteurized to kill those bacteria and stop the process, which extends of course the shelf life.
+The now-soured cream is then re-pasteurized to kill those bacteria and stop the process, which extends of course the shelf life.
 Stabilizers and/or gelatin are sometimes added.

-Lower-fat Sour Creams start with lower-fat creams.
-Non-fat Sour Cream is made from skim milk, and to make up for the absence of fat, is thickened with things such as starch or gelatin.
+Lower-fat sour creams start with lower-fat creams.
+Non-fat sour cream is made from skim milk, and to make up for the absence of fat, is thickened with things such as starch or gelatin.

 Of course, Sour Cream is great with baked potatoes and Mexican food, and as a base for dips.
 Marketing of it as a topping and a base for dips has been so successful that it is now actually a novelty to use it in cooking.
 But it is really nice in savoury dishes such as beef stroganoff, or as a tangy substitute for regular cream in soups.
 There is also a great German recipe for chocolate chip cookies that uses Sour Cream.
 And, consider using it as a topping for fresh fruit.